mg-wiewiora/homepage/README.md

 ## Functionality

-This project is a **single-page informational website (landing page)** dedicated to the topic of honey.
-The main goal was to practice semantic HTML structure, CSS styling and first interactions in JavaScript.
+This project is a **single-page informational website** dedicated to the topic of honey.
+The main goal was to practice semantic HTML structure, CSS styling and my first interaction in JavaScript.

 **Key Features:**